How to position your feet on the surfboard

 This is the classic, general position.

-Your front foot is controlling the board and should always be placed over the stringer, (except when you're maneuvering in the waves) whether you're a regular, goofy-foot or switch-foot surfer.
+Your front foot controls the board and should always be placed over the stringer (except when you're maneuvering in the waves), whether you're a regular, goofy-foot, or switch-foot surfer.

 Discover the best advanced surfing tips and techniques.